 The Fear Of Screwing Up Our Kids As FIRE Parents

 There's a fear of screwing up our kids as FIRE parents (financially independent retired early parents).
-If kids grow up in a nice home and don't see their parents working, it becomes easier for kids to take money, life, and work for granted.
+If kids grow up in a nice home, drive a nice car, and don't see their parents working, it becomes easier for kids to take money, life, and work for granted.

 As a parent, the last thing you want to do is raise a spoiled and entitled brat who contributes nothing to society.
 Taking away a child's sense of purpose because he or she grew up on Easy Street is a terrible thing.